Skip to Main Content

 • Less interest in enjoyable activities

-While everyone grieves, people experience grief differently.
-Within a family, spouses may have very different reactions.
-Children and adolescents follow their own grief paths as well, experiencing loss in ways that range from crying and sadness to misbehavior and even guilt.
+Everyone grieves.
+But people react to grief in their own ways.
+Spouses may have very different reactions, needs, and coping styles.
+Children and teens follow their own grief paths as well.
+Those may range from crying and sadness to misbehavior and even guilt.
 These are all normal feelings.

 Sometimes family members may have symptoms of mental health disorders such as anxiety, depression, or post-traumatic stress disorder (PTSD).
 Specific thoughts and feelings that should be discussed with a mental health professional include: